 Weather in Ecuador

 What is the weather like in Ecuador?
 Well, it really depends on which area of the country you visit.
 Temperatures and rain vary greatly between the high Andes and the humid coast.
-Then there’s the Amazon rainforest, does it really rain all of the time?
-How about the Galapagos Islands, how much sun to expect there?
+Then there’s the Amazon rainforest.
+Does it really rain all of the time?
+How about the Galapagos Islands?
+How much sun to expect there?

-What is the weather like in ecuador
+What is the weather like in Ecuador?

-Let’s start with the good news.
 Ecuador has pleasant weather conditions, making for an excellent year-round travel destination.

 Ecuador does not experience 4 seasons (winter, spring, summer, fall) like the US and Europe.
 Instead, thanks to our location on the equator, we experience just 2 climate seasons – wet and dry.

-That sounds simple enough right?
+That sounds simple enough, right?

-Well, actually, Ecuador weather is a little more complicated than that.
 There are large variations in altitude across the country, from sea level at Galapagos and the coast, all the way up to 6000+ meters at Chimborazo Volcano.
 Altitude has a big impact on temperature.

 So, there really is no one single answer to the question “What is the weather like in Ecuador”?
-The answer from a Quiteño will be very different from that of a Galapagos resident, or rainforest tribesman.
+The answer from a Quiteño will be very different from that of a Galapagos resident or rainforest tribesman.

-Visitors to Ecuador therefore need to consider the weather patterns in each different region of the country.
 Your Ecuador packing list will vary depending on which parts of the country you plan to visit.

 Ecuador Weather by Region

-1. The Andean Highlands (Sierra)
+1. Weather in Ecuador's Andean Highlands (Sierra)

-Ecuador’s Andes region runs straight down the middle of the country, splitting apart the rainforest and the coast.
-Here, it’s common to experience four seasons in one day – the weather is unpredictable and changes fast.
+In the Andes, it’s common to experience four seasons in one day – the weather is unpredictable and changes fast.
 So, while weather forecasting on a daily basis is a fool’s errand, we can broadly divide the Andean climate into 2 seasons – wet and dry.

 The DRY season runs from June through to September.
 These months bring mostly blue skies and dry clouds, but also strong winds and chilly nights.